 [B] To multiply fractions merely multiply the numerators and then multiply the denominators.
 A third of a half is 1/3 × 1/2 = 1/6 (the same as a half of a third – order doesn't matter).

 [C] To divide fractions invert the divisor and multiply.
 For example, 5/6 divided by 5 is 5/6 × 1/5 = 1/6, which is exactly the same as the quantity described as a third of a half, as shown in illustration B.

-A rational number that represents a part, or several equal parts, of a whole; examples include one-half, two-thirds, and three-fifths.
+A fraction is a rational number that represents a part, or several equal parts, of a whole; examples include one-half, two-thirds, and three-fifths.
 The word comes from the Latin frangere, meaning "to break."
 A simple, common, or vulgar fraction is of the form a/b, where a (the numerator) may be any integer and b (the denominator) may be any integer greater than 0.
 If a < b, the fraction is said to be proper ("bottom heavy"); otherwise it is improper ("top heavy").
 A solidus is the slanted line in a fraction dividing the numerator from the denominator.
 A decimal fraction has a denominator of 10, 100, 1000, etc.

 In an algebraic fraction, the denominator, or the numerator and denominator, are algebraic expressions, for example x/(x2 + 2).
 In a composite fraction, both the numerator and denominator are themselves fractions.

 Two fractions a/b and c/d can be added, subtracted, multiplied, and divided according to the rules:

 a/b × c/d = ac/bd